-Docents at NSU Art Museum Fort Lauderdale are the face of the museum!
+Docents at NSU Art Museum Fort Lauderdale are the face of the museum.
 They engage multigenerational audiences by developing a dialogue with visitors about artworks on exhibition.
-NSU Art Museum is seeking applicants for their 2017 docent training class that will meet Wednesdays from 2-4:30 pm.
+NSU Art Museum is seeking applicants for its 2021 docent training class that will meet Wednesdays from 2-4:00 p.m.
 The training class will acquaint you with Socratic touring techniques, aspects of art history, art criticism, and art history research tools.

 - An interest in learning about and presenting information on modern and contemporary art to diverse, multigenerational audiences.

 - Must be a current museum member.

 - $50 yearly docent registration fee.
 Registration form will be distributed on the last day of training.

 - Available to attend a 10-week new docent training on Wednesdays from 2:00-4:00 pm between Wednesday, August 28, 2019 through Wednesday, September 4, 2019.
 The dates include: September 4, September 11, September 18, September 25, October 2, October 9, October 16, October 23, October 30.

 - Available to attend monthly exhibition training, lectures and events.

 NSU Art Museum’s dedicated docents are passionate about learning and making art come alive for visitors.
 Donating their time and considerable talents, these highly trained volunteers come from diverse educational and professional backgrounds and enthusiastically share their knowledge during tours of exhibitions and the Museum’s collection.